ga-wdi-lessons/js-oojs-classes/readme.md

   }
 };
 ```
-* What is an object in programming?
+**What is an object in programming?**

 >An object encapsulates related data and
-behavior.
->Objects help to create an organized structure to encapsulate this information
+behavior in an organized structure.

-* Why might we use an OOP approach to programming?
+**Why might we use an OOP approach to programming?**

->In summary, Object-oriented programming provides us
+>Object-oriented programming provides us
 with opportunities to clean up our procedural code and model it more-closely to the external world.

 >OOP helps us to achieve the following:
-1. Encapsulation
+  * Encapsulation
-2. Abstraction
+  * Abstraction
-3. Modularity
+  * Modularity

 OOP becomes **very** important as our front-end code grows in complexity.
 Even a simple app will have lots of code on the front end to do
 things like: